dij0s/PETAL/thesis/bachelor_thesis.typ

 Although not quantified in this context, larger models are generally better at processing complex accumulated context and providing more coherent interpretations.
 Recent research highlights that larger language models demonstrate superior emergent reasoning and contextual integration abilities.

-This is shown in the paper _Emergent Abilities of Large Language Models_, published in the _Transactions of Machine Learning Research_, in 2022.
+This is shown in the paper _Emergent Abilities of Large Language Models_#ref(<weiEmergentAbilitiesLarge2022>), published in the _Transactions of Machine Learning Research_, in 2022.
 These capabilities are relevant for the strategy planner agent which must synthesize large context to deduce energy planning insights and recommendations.
-#highlight("TODO: citer proprement")

 To support this, greater models run on _Calypso_, a sandbox infrastructure designed and reserved for students of the bachelor program.
 Nevertheless, the largest model that fits on this infrastructure (around 8 billion parameters) remains relatively small compared to state-of-the-art large language models (>150 billion parameters).